Automatic Transmission Operation

 Solenoid Charts

-Another diagnostic chart used in transmissions is the solenoid application chart (see Figure 35).
+Another diagnostic chart used to diagnose transmission issues is a solenoid application chart (see Figure 35).
 It works the same way as a clutch chart but focuses on solenoids instead of clutches.
 If symptoms don’t match the clutch chart, checking the solenoid chart is the next step.

 Let’s look at two examples using the 8L90 solenoid chart: